-The \$59.8 million Tap Participation Fee liability at August 31, 2013, represents the estimated discounted fair value of the Company's obligation to pay HP A&M 20% of the Company's gross proceeds, or the equivalent thereof, from the future sale of 17,194 water taps by the Company.
+The \$7.9 million TPF liability at August 31, 2014, represents the estimated discounted fair value of our obligation to pay HP A&M 20% of the our gross proceeds, or the equivalent thereof, from the sale of the next 2,184 water taps sold by us.

 As partial consideration for the purchase of our farms and related water, we agreed to pay HP A&M 10% of the tap fees we receive from the next 40,000 water taps we sell from and after the date of the Arkansas River Agreement.
-The TPF is payable only when we sell water taps and receive funds from such water tap sales from any of our properties as well as any sale of water rights we had purchased from HP A&M. Payment of the TPF may be accelerated in the event of a merger, reorganization, sale of substantially all assets, or similar transactions and in the event of bankruptcy and insolvency events.
+The TPF is payable only when we sell water taps from any of our water assets or when we sell any of the water rights we purchased from HP A&M, in either case only once we receive funds from such sale.
+Payment of the TPF may be accelerated in the event of a merger, reorganization, sale of substantially all assets, or similar transactions and in the event of bankruptcy and insolvency events.
 The TPF liability is valued by estimating new home development in our service area over an estimated development period.
-This was done by utilizing third party historical and projected housing and population growth data for the Denver metropolitan area applied to an estimated development pattern supported by historical development patterns was then applied to projected future water tap fees determined by using historical water tap fee trends.
-Actual new home development in our service area and actual future tap fees inevitably will vary significantly from our estimated, which could have a material impact on our financial statements as well as our results of operations.
+This was done by utilizing third party historical and projected housing and population growth data for the Denver metropolitan area applied to an estimated development pattern supported by historical development patterns of certain master planned communities in the Denver metropolitan area.
+This development pattern was then applied to projected future water tap fees determined by using historical water tap fee trends.
+Actual new home development in our service area and actual future tap fees inevitably will vary significantly from our estimates, which could have a material impact on our financial statements as well as our results of operations.
 The difference between the net present value and the estimated realizable value will be imputed as interest expense using the effective interest method over the estimated development period utilized in the valuation of the TPF.
 See further discussion in the "Obligations Payable by HP A&M, Now in Default" section below.

-An important component in our estimate of the value of the TPF is that water tap fees will continue to increase in the coming years.
+A component in our estimate of the value of the TPF is that water tap fees may continue to increase in the coming years.
 Tap fees are market based and increases in tap fees reflect, among other things, the increasing costs to acquire and develop new water supplies.
 Tap fees thus are partially indicative of the increasing value of our water assets.
 We continue to assess the value of the TPF liability and update our valuation analysis whenever events or circumstances indicate the assumptions used to estimate the value of the liability have changed materially.
-We updated the estimated discounted cash flow analysis as of August 31, 2013, as described in more detail below.
+We updated the estimated discounted cash flow analysis as of August 31, 2014, as described in more detail below.